robbiemu/libcrawler/README.md

 # Documentation Crawler and Converter v.0.2

 This tool crawls a documentation website and converts the pages into a single Markdown document.
-It intelligently removes common sections that appear across multiple pages to avoid duplication, including them once at the beginning of the document.
+It intelligently removes common sections that appear across multiple pages to avoid duplication, including them once at the end of the document.

 ## Features